 4. Set Your Own Standards and Stick with Them

 People will have a greater sense of direction when they have a set of standards or values that they choose to follow.
-Not only does this help others to believe in you, but it also creates a consistent and well-intentioned path in life.
+When you have set your own definitions of your values and take full responsibility of your decisions, not only does this help others to believe in you, but it also creates a consistent and well-intentioned path in life.

 People will also find you more reliable and trustworthy because you are true to your word.
 They’ll respect what you think and understand your reasons for fulfilling your own sense of purpose instead of simply living for others.

-Individuals with a strong sense of who they are and where they want to go are inspirational and a positive influence on others who may need a boost themselves to know how they want to live and achieve happiness for themself.
+Individuals with a strong sense of who they are and where they want to go are inspirational and a positive influence on others who may need a boost to know how they want to live and achieve happiness for themselves.

 It’s understandable to think about how others see you, as long as you don’t allow it to take over your life.
-Sometimes people may offer you helpful advice and ideas, which can prove valuable and sincere, although it’s important to focus on what you want as a priority.
+Sometimes people may offer you helpful advice and ideas that can prove valuable and sincere.

-There will be people who might call you selfish or try to convince you to abandon your goals, but it’s a matter of focusing on what makes you feel content.
+There will be people who may call you selfish or try to convince you to abandon your goals, but it’s a matter of focusing on what gives you contentment.
 We have all grown up with expectations placed on our lives.

-Sadly, you may discover that when you begin breaking away from those expectations and pursuing what you are most passionate about, not everyone around you will support you, be happy for you, or even understand.
+Sadly, you may discover that when you begin breaking away from those expectations and pursuing what you are most passionate about, not everyone around you will support you, be happy for you, or even understand you.

 Create a mindset focused on where you want to go but remain relaxed and understand that you will make mistakes along the way.
 When the stress becomes too much, take some time for yourself.